SONORAN SKY ELEMENTARY SCHOOL

 3.05 President and Treasurer Inaugural Years.
-Every effort shall be made for the President and the Treasurer to alternate their inaugural years; however, at no time shall the President and Treasurer leave office simultaneously.
+Every effort shall be made for the President and the Treasurer to alternate their inaugural years and to avoid having the President and Treasurer leave office simultaneously.

 3.06 Vacancy.
-A vacancy occurring in any office (other than the Executive Board) shall be filled, for the remaining of the term, by a person nominated by the Executive Board and approved by the membership in accordance with Article V. In case of a vacancy in the office of President, the Treasurer shall serve until such special election.
-In the case of a vacancy in both the office President and Treasurer, the Secretary shall serve until such special election.
+A vacancy occurring in any office (other than the Executive Board) shall be filled for the remaining of the term by a person nominated by the Executive Board and approved by the members in accordance with Article V. In case of a vacancy in the office of President, the Treasurer shall serve until a special election is held.
+In the case of a vacancy in both the office President and Treasurer, the Secretary shall serve until a special election is held.